Ayafahim/ObsidianStat/model regression.md

 β1 = x estimate (slope) (R)
 xi = explanetory variable.
-Given number εi = deviation (errors). random N(0,sigma^2)
+Given number εi = deviation (errors). random N(0,sigma^2) df =n-2

 Husk hvis beta1 (altså hældningen) = 0 så er der ingen relation mellem de to variabler altså no association

+If sample for prediction interval becomes large enough the width of the interval is 0

 ### Make model if you have the data